kintone-us-developer/LookupUpdate/README.md

 *If a source app’s record is deleted, the change will not propagate through the child apps.
 The child apps will not change at all, exactly as it would behave in Kintone without the plugin installed.

 ## Troubleshooting
-*Generally, if something that used to work doesn’t work anymore, you should try deleting the record in your Map Source app, and testing it again.
+*Generally, if something that used to work doesn’t work anymore, try deleting the record in your Map Source app.

 *If the updates aren’t happening, you may have forgotten to install the plugin in an app.
-See Installation above to make sure you have it installed correctly.
+See __Installation__ above to make sure you have correctly installed it.
 If you have an especially complex set of apps, you might find it helpful to draw out a map of lookups.
-See below for examples we drew.
+See below for an example we drew.

 ## Further Help
 We do not work for Kintone and we developed this software to be freely available for all.
 We’re also college students so please donate if you can!
 If you need help, contact Kintone support.
-If you have any suggestions or feedback, email us at
+If you have any suggestions or feedback, feel free to email us at
 __kintonedevs [at] gmail [dot] com__